 Most private lenders, including those available through LendKey, also offer student loans for community college students.
 However, many of these lenders will have a list of “approved” schools—and your community college must be on that list to borrow.
 Often, private loans are a practical way to cover any remaining financial gap after reaching your federal loan limits.
 And unlike federal loans, with private loans, you can apply for and receive funding from a private lender at any point during the academic year.

 On the other hand, eligibility for private loans is typically based on your credit history and other financial factors.
-As a result, some borrowers may have a harder time qualifying if they have poor credit or don’t have established credit history.
+As a result, some borrowers may have a harder time qualifying.
+This may be due to poor credit or no credit history.
 Many private lenders, however, do allow for applicants to add a co-signer if needed.
-Specifically, a co-signer with a good credit history can help you get approved for more favorable rates on your private loans.

 What if You Pursue Further Education?

-Once you’ve completed your credits through your community college and are no longer enrolled, your repayment period will begin based on your loan agreement.
+Your repayment period will begin based once you’ve completed your credits through your community college.
 For most student loans, there is a six-month grace period after you leave school; once this grace period ends, you must start making payments on your student loan balance.
 However, this can vary based on the type of loan you have and your specific lender’s terms, so be sure you know what your obligations are.
 Don’t hesitate to contact your lender with any questions or concerns so you can stay on top of your loans.

 If you’ve decided to transfer your community college credits to a four-year university, most lenders (both federal and private) will defer your loan payments until you’ve completed your four-year degree.
 However, you may need to show proof of enrollment (usually in the form of a registration letter or class schedule) each semester.